software-tools-books/js4ds/_en/db.md

 ### Using a Database with a Server

-Rewrite the [capstone project](../capstone/) to use a database instead of a file for data storage.
+Rewrite the capstone project in [s:capstone](#REF) to use a database instead of a file for data storage.

 {% include links.md %}